-The roller skating hype from the late 1970s to the early 1980s made also its way into the pop culture with roller-disco movies, in advertisements, and at music album covers.
+The roller skating hype from the late 1970s to the early 1980s made also its way into the pop culture with roller-disco movies, in advertisements, commercials, and music album covers.
 Some of the album graphics are a showcase of their time.
 These are my personal top 5.

 #1 Vaughan Mason & Crew – Bounce, Rock, Skate, Roll (1979)

 “Bounce, Rock, Skate, Roll” is the classic roller skating song, which comes in everyone’s mind when thinking about roller skating in that era.
 The artwork of the album was created by N. B. Ward Associates and is very straight and shows simply the legs of a skating couple.
 The tune by the American funk music group Vaughan Mason & Crew is the title track of the album of the same name, it reached #5 on the US Billboard Hot Soul Singles chart.
 Real pop culture gem, which has been sampled in more than 100 songs.
 It has been used as the inspiration for the title of the film Roll Bounce, and appears on its soundtrack, and also on the soundtrack to the film South Central.